CecilAlf7708/Algorithms-Coursework/README.md

 # Algorithms-Coursework
-This repository cotains and is used for my CSCI_1116_Algorithms_Coursework class at SouthWest Tech
+This repository contains and is used for my CSCI_1116_Algorithms_Coursework class at SouthWest Tech